Closed

 What expenses are eligible under Access to Justice Fund?

-Public legal education, triage, brief services, and referrals, including tools for self-represented litigants.
+Public legal education, triage, brief services, and referrals, including tools to assist self-represented litigants.

 Projects addressing Indigenous Peoples’ legal needs.